duangle/scopes/doc/dataformat.rst

         h i

-While this example demonstrates the versatile usefulness of splice-line and list separator, expressing similar trees in partially coated notation might often be easier on the eyes.
+While this example demonstrates the versatile usefulness of splice-line and list separator, expressing similar trees in partially braced notation might often be easier on the eyes.

 As so often, the best format is the one that fits the context.